 As a nation, we have a moral obligation to provide the best quality care to those who have put their lives on the line to defend us.
-As a war-injured and retired 18-year veteran of the United States Marine Corps, Ike McCorkle knows you should never leave a fellow service-person behind—on the battle field or at home.
+As a war-injured and retired 18-year veteran of the United States Marine Corps, Ike McCorkle knows you never leave a fellow service-person behind—on the battle field or at home.

-- Fully fund and expand the VA so that every veteran gets the care that he or she has earned and deserves.
+- Fully fund and expand the VA so every veteran gets the care he or she has earned and deserves.

 - Substantially improve the processing of Veterans’ claims for compensation.

 - Make comprehensive dental care available to all veterans at the VA.

 - End the travesty of veterans’ homelessness.

 - Expand veterans’ benefits to include comprehensive dental care.

 - Fully restore cuts to military pensions made by Republicans in the last budget deal.

 - Help veterans get and maintain good-paying jobs.